Yasashari/Smart-Contract-Vulnerabilities---Security-/README.md

  ## 3. Selfdestruct attack

-    if your contract have address address(this).balance solidity command this might be a vulnerability.
+    if you get address(this).balance , it might be a vulnerability with selfdestruct .

  ### Preventive methods of selfdestruct attack